open-mmlab/mmengine/docs/en/design/visualization.md

 - For convenience, the APIs provided by the `Visualizer` implement the drawing and storage functions.
 As an internal property of `Visualizer`, `VisBackend` will be called by `Visualizer` to write data to different backends.
 - Considering that you may want to write data to multiple backends after drawing, `Visualizer` can be configured with multiple backends.
 When the user calls the storage API of the `Visualizer`, it will traverse and call all the specified APIs of `VisBackend` internally.
-- Considering the difference in drawing performance, the drawing `backend` is an internal property of `Visualizer`, and users can choose a drawing backend according to the usage scenario to achieve a balance between drawing performance and richness of drawing functions.
+- Considering the difference in drawing performance, the drawing `backend` is an internal property of `Visualizer`, and users can choose a drawing backend according to the usage scenario to balance drawing performance and richness of drawing functions.

 The UML diagram of the two is as follows.